ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 1. Create an GitHub issue ticket desrcribing what changes you need (e.g. issue-1)
 2. Fork this repo
 3. Make your modifications in your own fork
-4. Make a pull-request in this repo with the code in your fork and tag the repo owner or a relevant contributor.
+4. Make a pull-request (PR) in this repo with the code in your fork and tag the repo owner or a relevant contributor.

 We use `flake8` and associated linting packages to ensure some basic code quality (see the `environment.yml`).
-These will be checked upon pull request.
+These will be checked for each commit in a PR.

 # Support